ivaleraM/GLFM/README.md

         - Add path "GLFM/src/Ccode" and its children directories to Matlab workspace
         - From matlab command window, execute command: mex  -lgsl -lgmp -lgslcblas IBPsampler.cpp

-    - For R (in a terminal, go to folder "GLFM/install/" and execute): bash install_for_R.sh
+    - For R:
+            Go to R to make sure it recognises the GSL package you previously installed with brew: install.packages('gsl',type = source)
+            Go to "GLFM/src" and unzip RcppGSLExample.zip
+            In terminal run: R build RcppGSLExample (this will create a .tar.gz file, called RcppGSLExample+_$VERSION+tar.gz, replace $VERSION with the name of your file)
+            In terminal run: R install RcppGSLExample+_$VERSION+tar.gz
+           Open R and load the package: library("RcppGSLExample")

-3) Check  the success of the compilation by running the scipt 'demo_GLFM_test' available for Python, Matlab and R in the 'demos' folder.
+3) Check  the success of the installations by running the script 'demo_GLFM_test' available for Python, Matlab and R in the 'demos' folder.

 ------------
 GLFM Demos